 In the case of an immaterial quantitative error, the error does not significantly affect returns, meaning that there is no significant effect on the one-year composite return or benchmark return.
-No significant effect means within a \pm 0.01% (1 basis point) tolerance range.
+No significant effect means within a \pm 0.01% tolerance range for fund and listed composite returns and \pm 0.25% tolerance range for unlisted composites returns.
+For benchmarks an immaterial error leads the one-year benchmark return to change by less than \pm 0.01%.
 A qualitative error is considered immaterial when the error does not alter the common understanding of the current disclosure.
 Unless specifically listed under the 'not material error' or 'material error' categories, qualitative disclosure errors would generally be considered as 'Immaterial error' for the purposes of the error correction procedures.
 This categorisation applies to all composites.